Editor’s note: This post was updated on Oct. 21, 2020.

-The 2018 ParticipACTION Report Card on the Physical Activity of Children and Youth gives Canada a “D” grade for “Active Play and Leisure Activities,” while the 2019 UNICEF Canada Baseline Report for the Canadian Index of Child and Youth Well-being shows that only 21% of children ages 5 to 11 engage in at least 1.5 hours a day of active play and unstructured activities.
+The 2018 ParticipACTION Report Card on the Physical Activity of Children and Youth gives Canada a “D” grade for “Active Play and Leisure Activities,” while the 2019 UNICEF Canada Baseline Report for the Canadian Index of Child and Youth Well-being [PDF] shows that only 21% of children ages 5 to 11 engage in at least 1.5 hours a day of active play and unstructured activities.
 The recent Statistics Canada research reaffirms these findings.

 Playing outdoors is better than indoors, but the availability of digital media coupled with fears concerning stranger danger, and play injury, among others have shifted children indoors.
-A recent Position Statement on Active Outdoor Play, that is endorsed by the Canadian Council of Chief Medical Officers of Health, concluded that “Access to active play in nature and outdoors—with its risks—is essential for healthy child development.
+A recent Position Statement on Active Outdoor Play [PDF], that is endorsed by the Canadian Council of Chief Medical Officers of Health, concluded that “Access to active play in nature and outdoors—with its risks—is essential for healthy child development.
 We recommend increasing children’s opportunities for self-directed play outdoors in all settings—at home, at school, in child care, the community and nature.”

 In an era of schoolyard ball bans and debates about safe tobogganing, have we as a society lost the appropriate balance between keeping children healthy and active and protecting them from serious harm?
 Have we restricted a child’s right to play and their access to the holistic health benefits of active outdoor play?

 Adults’ fears about all that can go wrong when children play is a barrier to letting children play outside.